HEPA: Mechanism

 Diffusion predominates below the 0.1 μm diameter particle size, whilst impaction and interception predominate above 0.4 μm.
 In between, near the most penetrating particle size (MPPS) 0.21 μm, both diffusion and interception are comparatively inefficient.
 Because this is the weakest point in the filter's performance, the HEPA specifications use the retention of particles near this size (0.3 μm) to classify the filter.
 However it is possible for particles smaller than the MPPS to not have filtering efficiency greater than that of the MPPS.
 This is due to the fact that these particles can act as nucleation sites for mostly condensation and form particles near the MPPS.

 Gas filtration

-HEPA filters are designed to arrest very fine particles effectively, but they do not filter out gasses and odor molecules.
-Circumstances requiring filtration of volatile organic compounds, chemical vapors, or cigarette, pet or flatulence odors call for the use of an activated carbon (charcoal) or other type of filter instead of or in addition to a HEPA filter.
-Carbon cloth filters, claimed to be many times more efficient than the granular activated carbon form at adsorption of gaseous pollutants, are known as high efficiency gas adsorption filters (HEGA) and were originally developed by the British Armed Forces as a defense against chemical warfare.
+HEPA filters are designed to arrest very fine particles effectively, but they do not filter out gasses and odour molecules.
+Circumstances requiring filtration of volatile organic compounds, chemical vapours, or cigarette, pet or flatulence odours call for the use of an activated carbon (charcoal) or other type of filter instead of or in addition to a HEPA filter.
+Carbon cloth filters, claimed to be many times more efficient than the granular activated carbon form at adsorption of gaseous pollutants, are known as high efficiency gas adsorption filters (HEGA) and were originally developed by the British Armed Forces as a defence against chemical warfare.